 Essay One: What are your short- and long-term goals?
 Why do you need an MBA to achieve those goals?
 Why are you interested in Tuck specifically?

 This standard career goals question requires you to clearly outline your short- and long-term career goals.
 Your short-term goals are the aspirations you have for your job immediately after graduation, while your long-term goals may be 10 or 20 years after you complete your MBA.
 In this relatively short essay you will need to explain what you have been pursuing in your career thus far, and why you need an MBA at this point in your life, along with your career goals.

-As you consider topics for this essay consider the situations that may have revealed your own strengths and weaknesses with clarity.
-Think back to Tuck Business School’s criteria, and consider using this essay to either demonstrate your interpersonal leadership skills or to show something from your background or experience that is unique.
+As you consider topics for this essay reflect upon the situations that may have revealed your own strengths and weaknesses.
+Think back to Tuck Business School’s criteria, and possibly use this essay to either demonstrate your interpersonal leadership skills or to show something from your background or experience that is unique.
 Think about the leadership opportunities that led to a deeper understanding of yourself and others, and may have resulted in definition of your strengths or an improvement in your weaknesses.
 The example you choose can be from work or community involvement, as “great leadership can be accomplished in the pursuit or business and societal goals.”

 This is your opportunity to discuss any perceived weaknesses in your application such as low GPA or gaps in your work experience.
 When approaching a question of this nature, focus on explanations rather than excuses and explain what you have done since the event you are explaining to demonstrate your academic ability or management potential.